Ininterrompue/Ininterrompue.github.io/_pages/plotsjl_tutorial.md

 ---
 permalink: /tutorials/plots
-title: "Getting started with Plots.jl"
 ---

+# Getting started with Plots.jl

 The first thing to do is to ensure that `Plots.jl` is installed.
 This package is actually a meta-package, a sort of compendium that hosts a bunch of backends.